 Does the proof depend on evidence of boredom?
 Are philosophers never bored, while everyone else is always bored?

 According to Strauss, the proof for the supremacy of the philosophic life depends crucially on the reason-revelation debate--on whether philosophy can refute revelation, or whether revelation can refute philosophy.
-If this debate remains inconclusive, then "that philosophy is the highest possibility of man" is only a "hypothesis" and thus "a blind decision" (175-76).
+If this debate remains inconclusive, then the assertion "that philosophy is the highest possibility of man" is only a "hypothesis" and thus "a blind decision" (175-76).